 Clearing the Maintenance Count and Service Message: HP LaserJets

-If the display panel on your HP LaserJet reads "Perform Printer Maintenance", "Perform User Maintenance", or anything along those lines it means your printer needs a preventative maintenance kit, which includes a fuser and various rollers.
+If the display panel on your HP LaserJet reads "Perform Printer Maintenance", "Perform User Maintenance", "Maintenance Kit Low", "Maintenance Kit Very Low", or anything along those lines it means your printer needs a preventative maintenance kit, which includes a fuser and various rollers.
 Once you have installed the maintenance kit the message will only go away if you clear the maintenance count.

 To buy a maintenance kit click on the Maintenance Kit link above or call us at 608-831-2396, we have a huge selection of parts and maintenance kits.

 The printer tracks how many pages have been printed since the last maintenance kit was installed.
 There is a set interval for most LaserJet models, and these messages will pop up to remind you to change the kit.
 For example the LaserJet 4000 has a 200,000 page maintenance interval.
 Once you reach 200,000 pages the error message appears and you need to install a kit, and then reset the maintenance count to zero to make the message go away.

 Below are reset instructions for many of the popular LaserJet models.

 Reset the maintenance count an HP LaserJet 5si

 After you install the maintenance kit, you can clear the PERFORM USER MAINTENANCE message by going to the printers control panel Configuration Menu and setting the SERVICE MESSAGE = to OFF.
 Note: this message will only appear in the Configuration Menu if the PERFORM USER MAINTENANCE message appears.

 Reset the maintenance count on an HP LaserJet 8000, 8100, and 8150